openmls/openmls/book/src/traits/traits.md

 ## Implementation Notes

 It is not necessary to implement all sub-traits if one functionality is missing.
-Suppose you want to use a persisting key store.
-In that case, it is sufficient to do a new implementation of the key store trait and combine it with one of the provided crypto and randomness trait implementations.
+Suppose you want to use a persisting storage provider.
+In that case, it is sufficient to do a new implementation of the `StorageProvider` trait and combine it with one of the provided crypto and randomness trait implementations.

 [rust crypto]: https://crates.io/crates/openmls_rust_crypto
 [libcrux crypto]: https://crates.io/crates/openmls_libcrux_crypto